jhpyle/docassemble/_docs/fields.md

 works much like a [standard question with a "Continue" button that sets a variable to `True`](#field).

-The interview flow is set by the [`code`] block.
-First the interview asks about the user's favorite fruit, vegetable, and fungus, and then the `review` screen is shown, and then the final screen is shown.
+The interview flow in this interview is set by the [`code`] block.
+First the interview asks about the user's favorite fruit, vegetable, and fungus.
+Then the `review` screen is shown.
+Then the final screen is shown.

 ### <a name="resume button label"></a>Customizing the Resume button